Neighbourhood Plans help local communities play a direct role in planning the areas in which they live and work.

 Neighbourhood Plan Examinations and Council Determination

 Independent Examiners were appointed in agreement with the Neighbourhood Forums in Spring 2018.
 Mrs. Deborah McCann was appointed for both the Paignton and Brixham Peninsula Neighbourhood Plans, and Mr. Nigel McGurk was appointed for the Torquay Neighbourhood Plan.
 The Examinations commenced in April 2018.
-The Examiner's Reports and further details can be found on the respective webpages below.
+The Examiner's Reports and further details can be found on the respective pages below.
 All representations submitted on the Neighbourhood Plans during or after the Examinations can be viewed on the Submission Neighbourhood Plans Representations page.

 Post Examination and Status of Neighbourhood Plans

 The Local Planning Authority must have regard in dealing with an application to a post examination draft neighbourhood plan, so far as material to the application.
 All three Neighbourhood Plans have reached the stage when this legal duty is triggered, although the degree of weight is a matter for the decision taker.
 The Neighbourhood Plans cannot be accorded full weight of an adopted/made development plan, until they have passed Referendum.
-The Referendum is expected to be held alongside the local elections on the 2 May 2019.
+The Referendum is will be held alongside the local elections on the 2 May 2019.